 If possible violations are indicated, then a hearing with the licensee is scheduled based on the provisions of the Kansas Administrative Procedure Act.
 The hearing is to give the licensee an opportunity to present their case.
 There is a possibility that you and the other parties will need to appear at the hearing, but this is not always the case.
 You will be given ample advance warning should your presence at the hearing be warranted.

 The Board consists of five (5) Governor appointed members serving three (3) year terms.
 Three members must be active licensed embalmers and two are consumers.
-The Board has the legal authority to revoke, suspend or censor the licenses that they regulate.
-Monetary fines are not a part of the Board's authority.
+The Board has the legal authority to revoke, suspend, censor the licenses that they regulate.
+Monetary fines are also a part of the Board's authority.
 The Board does not have the authority to regulate how much merchandise and services are charged by funeral homes.
 We do, however, regulate the manner in which prices are displayed.
-Complaints dealing strictly with overcharging should be filed with the Consumer Protection Division of the Kansas Attorney General's office (Memorial Hall Building, 120 S.W.
-10th Street, 2nd Floor, Topeka, Kansas 66612-1597).
 The filing of a complaint does not warrant not paying an outstanding bill with a funeral home.
 Failure to pay money due to a funeral home by a set deadline can result in interest being added to any outstanding balance.
 The filing of a complaint with our office has no affect in delaying this process.

 The Board meets quarterly: January, April, July and October.
-You will be notified immediately after your complaint has been investigated and reviewed by the Investigative Committee with recommendations made to the Board as a whole.
+You will be notified after your complaint has been investigated, and then reviewed by the Investigative Committee.
 This process can take three months or longer in certain situations.
 I ask for your patience and assistance that allows our agency to protect the health and welfare of all consumers utilizing the services and merchandise of Kansas funeral homes to the very best of our ability.

 questions or need further assistance, please do not hesitate to contact